-- For details on lenses compatible with this feature, visit the Canon website (2). - The camera shoots in [Electronic] shutter mode. - Maximum continuous shooting speed is approx. 7.5 shots/sec. - Flash photography is not available. - Although lens IS is applied to images captured with lenses compatible with this feature, the effect is not shown on the screen as you shoot.
-(IS and subject blur correction are activated when you shoot, regardless of the lens IS setting.) - The following subjects or shooting conditions may prevent suitable subject blur correction with lenses compatible with this feature. - · Subjects with very low contrast - · Subjects in low light - · Strongly backlit or reflective subjects - · Subjects with repetitive patterns - · Subjects with few patterns, or with monotone patterns - · Subjects with reflections (such as images reflected in glass) - · Subjects smaller than the Flexible Zone AF frame - · Multiple subjects in an AF point or frame - · Subjects moving in irregular directions or at irregular speeds - Subjects that sometimes move erratically (such as runners who move up and down as they run) - Subjects with significant changes in speed (such as immediately after initial movement, or when moving along a curve) - · When the camera moves too quickly or slowly - When camera movement does not match subject movement - Use of this feature may increase noise in the image area.
-Note that the noise will not appear in captured images. - When this feature is enabled, [Register/recall shooting func] ( (i)) is not available, even if you press the button assigned to [Register/recall shooting func].
+- For details on lenses compatible with this feature, visit the Canon website (2). - The camera shoots in [Electronic] shutter mode. - Maximum continuous shooting speed is approx. 7.5 shots/sec. - An icon (Kasia) appears in the upper left of the shooting screen when this feature is enabled. - Flash photography is not available. - Although lens IS is applied to images captured with lenses compatible with this feature, the effect is not shown on the screen as you shoot.
+(IS and subject blur correction are activated when you shoot, regardless of the lens IS setting.) - The following subjects or shooting conditions may prevent suitable subject blur correction with lenses compatible with this feature. - · Subjects with very low contrast - · Subjects in low light - · Strongly backlit or reflective subjects - · Subjects with repetitive patterns - · Subjects with few patterns, or with monotone patterns - · Subjects with reflections (such as images reflected in glass) - · Subjects smaller than the Flexible Zone AF frame - · Multiple subjects in an AF point or frame - · Subjects moving in irregular directions or at irregular speeds - Subjects that sometimes move erratically (such as runners who move up and down as they run) - Subjects with significant changes in speed (such as immediately after initial movement, or when moving along a curve) - · When the camera moves too quickly or slowly - · When camera movement does not match subject movement - Use of this feature may increase noise in the image area.
+Note that the noise will not appear in captured images. - When this feature is enabled, [Register/recall shooting func] ((2) is not available, even if you press the button assigned to [Register/recall shooting func].